-- cleaning agency inspects the hospital provided apartment and notifies MTSA's Business Office that the apartment was left in acceptable condition, the Business Office will issue a check to the student for the remainder of \$200. - 4.
-Molded earpiece: This should be for the ear in which the student's hearing is best.
-Traditionally, MTSA has a company come to campus to make earpieces.
-If hearing is equal in both ears, it may be better to get the earpiece for the right ear, as the clinical instructor usually stands on the left side, allowing the student to better hear instructions. - 5.
+- in both ears, it may be better to get the earpiece for the right ear, as the clinical instructor usually stands on the left side, allowing the student to better hear instructions. - 4.
 Nerve stimulator: MTSA will order these for all students.
-Additional information will be provided during orientation. - 6.
+Additional information will be provided during orientation. - 5.
 Pager: Vanderbilt affiliate requires the use of a pager.
 Pager numbers will be issued to students prior to beginning clinical rotations.
-When on rotation at Vanderbilt, it is expected that the student will have their cellphone with pager number on them and turned on all day every weekday and during clinical, call and class time. - 7.
+When on rotation at Vanderbilt, it is expected that the student will have their cellphone with pager number on them and turned on all day every weekday and during clinical, call and class time. - 6.
 Initial Mandatory Drug Screening: Per requirements from some clinical affiliates, all students will receive drug testing after enrollment and at least one additional time during their tenure at MTSA.
 The cost for this initial testing is included in the fees set by MTSA.
-Students should also plan on receiving random drug testing, the cost for which is included in tuition and fees. - 8.
-AANA dues: The charge for required associate (student) membership in the American Association of Nurse Anesthetists (AANA) is covered in the student's tuition and fees. - 9.
-TASNA/TANA dues and fees: The MTSA tuition and fees covers both the Tennessee Association of Student Nurse Anesthetists (TASNA) fee to each student enrolled in a nurse anesthesia educational program in Tennessee, and the Tennessee Association of Nurse Anesthetists (TANA) registration fee for the annual TANA meeting, at which attendance is required by MTSA during the .
+Students should also plan on receiving random drug testing, the cost for which is included in tuition and fees. - 7.
+AANA dues: The charge for required associate (student) membership in the American Association of Nurse Anesthetists (AANA) is covered in the student's tuition and fees. - 8.
+TASNA/TANA dues and fees: The MTSA tuition and fees covers both the Tennessee Association of Student Nurse Anesthetists (TASNA) fee to each student enrolled in a nurse anesthesia educational program in Tennessee, and the Tennessee Association of Nurse Anesthetists (TANA) registration fee for the annual TANA meeting, at which attendance is required by MTSA during the first year.